 28. The Annual General Meeting shall also elect the Club’s representative to the Football Association and may elect a representative to the Amateur Football Alliance.

-29. The Senior President, Senior Treasurer and any Senior Vice-Presidents shall be selected by the Committee current at the time the position is vacated, subject to approval by a General Meeting specially convened for that purpose.
-The positions of the Senior President, Senior Treasurer or Senior Vice-President can only be vacated by:
+29. The Senior Member shall be selected by the Committee current at the time the position is vacated, subject to approval by a General Meeting specially convened for that purpose.
+The positions of the Senior Member can only be vacated by:

-• his/her resignation by written notification to the Club President or Club Vice-President
+(i) resignation by written notification to the President or Vice-President; or

-• removing the Senior President, Senior Treasurer or any Senior Vice-President from office through a three-quarters majority of those members present at an Extraordinary General Meeting convened for the specific purpose of reviewing the suitability of the incumbent Senior President, Senior Treasurer or Senior Vice-President.
+(ii) removal from office through a three-quarters majority of those members present at an Extraordinary General Meeting convened for the specific purpose of reviewing the suitability of the incumbent.

 30. Each office holder must, on relinquishing his or her appointment, promptly hand to his or her successor in office (or to another member of the club nominated by the Committee) all official documents and records belonging to the Club, together with (on request from the Committee) any other property of the Club which may be in his or her possession; and must complete any requirements to transfer authority relating to control of the Club’s bank accounts, building society accounts or other financial affairs.